cakephp/docs/en/console-and-shells.rst

     $this->out('extra message', 1, Shell::VERBOSE);
     $this->verbose('Verbose output');

 You can control the output level of shells, by using the ``--quiet`` and ``--verbose`` options.
 These options are added by default, and allow you to consistently control output levels inside your CakePHP shells.

+The ``--quiet`` and ``--verbose`` options also control how logging data is output to stdout/stderr.
+Normally info and higher log messages are output stdout/stderr.
+When ``--verbose`` is used, debug logs will be output to stdout.
+When ``--quiet`` is used, only warning and higher log messages will be output to stderr.

 Styling Output
 --------------